1. Home/

 • Access controls based on the need-to-know principle

-• Logging of all accesses and changes
+• Logging of all access and changes

-📝 Documentation and Verification Obligations
+📝 Documentation and Evidence Obligations

 • Complete process documentation including responsibilities